asamallab/PhDThesis-Ajaya_Kumar_Sahoo/Codes/README.md

 8) [R-groupDecomposition.ipynb](https://github.com/asamallab/PhDThesis-Ajaya_Kumar_Sahoo/blob/main/Codes/R-groupDecomposition.ipynb): R-group decomposition of chemical structure
 9) [Stressor-AOPEdgelist.ipynb](https://github.com/asamallab/PhDThesis-Ajaya_Kumar_Sahoo/blob/main/Codes/Stressor-AOPEdgelist.ipynb): Compute edgelist for stressor-AOP network

-The above Jupyter Notebooks and the R-script have been provided with information on the required packages and input files for their execution.
+The above Jupyter Notebooks and the R script have been provided with information on the required packages and input files for their execution.